rust-lang/reference/src/inline-assembly.md

 ## ABI clobbers

 The `clobber_abi` keyword can be used to apply a default set of clobbers to an `asm!` block.
-This will automatically insert the necessary clobber constraints as needed for calling a function with a particular calling convention: if the calling convention does not fully preserve the value of a register across a call then a `lateout("reg") _` is implicitly added to the operands list.
+This will automatically insert the necessary clobber constraints as needed for calling a function with a particular calling convention: if the calling convention does not fully preserve the value of a register across a call then `lateout("...") _` is implicitly added to the operands list (where the `...` is replaced by the register's name).

 `clobber_abi` may be specified any number of times.
 It will insert a clobber for all unique registers in the union of all specified calling conventions.